wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 state after eviction would mean that there is no further event that cause the state to transit back.

-This protocol simplification creates a window of vulnerability, in which the lower level cache still marks the upper level cache as a sharer / owner, while the upper level cache has already evicted the block, with the state transited to `I`, due to the fact that it may take several cycles for the eviction message (i.e., `PUTx` events) to be delivered or processed.
+This protocol simplification creates a window of vulnerability, in which the lower level cache still marks the upper level cache as a sharer or owner, while the upper level cache has already evicted the block, with the state transited to `I`, due to the fact that it may take several cycles for the eviction message (i.e., `PUTx` events) to be delivered or processed.
 As a result, in the window of vulnerability, if invalidations or downgrades are sent to the upper level cache